k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 The purpose of *Classification PII Marker* plugin is to go over all the fields that have got the **Classification** property (by either one of the above plugins) and to add the **PII** property.

-The rules whether the classification type is considered a PII are defined in a built-in **pii_profiling** MTable.
+The rules as to whether the classification type is considered a PII are defined in a built-in **pii_profiling** MTable.

 To update the PII indicator of the profiling rules, go to Actions > Classifier Configuration in the Catalog application.